Lecturer: For Hiring Consideration

 A Department Committee is appointed by the Rector based on a proposal from the Head of Department (HoD) and will consist of a minimum of a Chair who should be a professor or associate professor of the subject and could be the HoD, two department academics, one academic from another department/university, and one person from HR as secretary.

-• The Department Committee (DC) assesses all complete applications using both qualitative and quantitative indicative examples of evidence for the extent to which each candidate fulfils the criteria in the Hanken Personnel Instruction (2024) and the criteria in the table above (see Competence Requirements).
-The DC shortlists candidates and organises and conducts interviews with a restricted number (usually 2-3) of the highest ranked candidates.
+• The Department Committee (DC) assesses all complete applications using both qualitative and quantitative indicative examples of evidence for the extent to which each candidate fulfils the criteria in the Hanken Personnel Instruction (2024) and the criteria in the table above (see Qualifications Requirements).
+The Committee shortlists candidates and organises and conducts interviews with a restricted number (usually 2-3) of the highest ranked candidates.

 • The Teaching Evaluation Committee (TEC) organises a teaching demonstration and interview with the highest ranked applicants (usually 2-3).
 The teaching demonstrations should, as a rule, be organised in connection with the applicants’ interviews with the DC.
 TEC provides a statement to the DC on whether it considers the candidate to have good knowledge of the field of teaching, teaching experience and potential to provide high quality teaching.
 In its statement, the TEC also provides feedback to the candidate.